Essential utility network terms are listed along with their descriptions.

 See Network categories for more information.

-You can use a network category of Protective to limit traces of electric network features to devices or equipment that is used to protect the system, such as fuses or reclosers.
+A network category of Protective can be used to limit traces of electric network features to devices or equipment that is used to protect the system, such as fuses or reclosers.

 Network diagrams provide a simplified view of a network, which is useful for different types of engineering analysis.
 These are also called schematic representations and apply user-specified algorithms to collapse nonessential features and highlight crucial features for an engineer's view of the network.